Evangelization: Building and Rebuilding the Kingdom

 While there are many good studies in these areas, an overview with some profundity concerning the initial encounters of evangelization in the various centuries and cultures is yet to be done.
 We often underplay the importance of translations and how difficult it is to faithfully express texts.
 Likewise some understanding of the philosophical underpinnings present in the earlier work of evangelization—and with new underpinnings now needed to speak to our times—often is not recognized.
 Finally, in many recent ecclesial documents that deal with evangelization there is only a cursory presentation of history.
 This book is intended to bridge such gaps.

-To purchase at reduced price a desk copy to ascertain applicability for use in your post-secondary course, click here »
+Faculty members, to purchase at reduced price an examination copy to ascertain applicability for use in your post-secondary course, click here »